baarreth/EmulationStation/README.md

 --vsync [1/on or 0/off]	- turn vsync on or off (default is on).
 --scrape	- run the interactive command-line metadata scraper.
 ```

+**Sorting options**: `n` for name, `r` for rating, `t` for times played, `l` for last played, `g` for genre, and `d` for release date.
+You can put `i` before the letter to inverse sort, and can use a sequence of letters to apply a sequence of sorts (the sorting algorithm is stable).
+For example, `--sort-gamelist ndg` will sort by name, then by release date (year/month), and then by genre, while `--sort-gamelist inidig` will do the same but in the inverse order for each sort.

 As long as ES hasn't frozen, you can always press F4 to close the application.